First Aid Accident & Emergency

 Can Defibrillator batteries be recycled?

 Defibrillator batteries contain Lithium so it is important batteries are not included with your everyday rubbish but yes, they can be recycled.
-There are a number of places where you can dispose of your expired or used batteries to ensure they are recycled correctly.
-Battery World have a battery recycling program and can assist with the recycling Battery Recycling Program | Battery World.
+There are a number of places where you can dispose of your expired or used lithium batteries to ensure they are recycled correctly.

-Alternatively, visit the Australian Battery Recycling Initiative How to find a battery recycler | Australian Battery Recycling Initiative to find your nearest battery recycling location.
+Visit the Australian Battery Recycling Initiative Find a B-cycle Drop-off Point – B-cycle (bcycle.com.au) to find your nearest battery recycling location.